Alaska Regional Crews

-Crew Members work on crews of 6-8 members with 2 professional crew leaders.
-Crews are located throughout the state, with many on the Kenai and in Southcentral.
-Members camp in tents, cook meals together, and fully participate in a team throughout the duration of their program.
-The team works together to complete conservation projects like trail work, cabin restoration, invasive weed removal, salmon habitat improvement, and forest fuel reduction.
-Teams will also participate in educational and fun activities like exploring the local ecosystem, practicing leadership skills, recreational hiking, and participating in local community events.
+SCA members work on crews of 8 members with 2 professional crew leaders.
+Crews are located throughout the state.
+Members camp in tents, cook meals together, and fully participate in team activities throughout the duration of the program.
+The team completes conservation projects like trail work, environmental restoration, and invasive plant removal.
+Teams will also participate in educational and fun activities like exploring the local ecosystem, practicing leadership skills, hiking, and community events.
 There are multiple start dates in June and July:

 - Bristol Bay Native Corporation